Happy New Year!

 Price/NAV Ratios Overview

-- Singapore Overall REIT sector is undervalued now.
+- Singapore Overall REIT sector is slightly above fair value now.

-- Take note that NAV is adjusted upwards for some REITs due to pandemic recovery.
+- Take note that NAV is adjusted downward for most REITs due to drop in rental income during the pandemic (Property valuation is done using DCF model or comparative model)

 - Most overvalued REITs (based on Price/NAV)